seanpmaxwell/Typescript-Best-Practices/README.md

 - `@testOnly`: for testing only and never in production (any item not just functions).
 - `@cronJob`: functions only for cron-jobs and not user-initiated.
 - `@dummyData`: functions only used by dummy-data scripts.
-- `@autoRun`: functions run at startup-time not request-time.
+- `@startupTime`: functions run at startup-time not request-time.
+Not really necessary for libraries or automation scripts but for user-heavy based applications like web-servers.

 ##### Working with relational-databases